 Karen, “I prepare for the holiday season by sleeping as late as my dogs will let me, then working like a mad woman for the next 12-14 hours.
 My husband describes my process as ‘Gluing, gluing, gluing.’
 But it is more accurate to describe it as, ‘computing, printing, taping, cutting, spraying, gluing, gluing, gluing.’
 I print the images to photo paper using a Canon inkjet printer.
 Then, I adhere the paper to 1/8″ Baltic birch plywood (thank you, Nextfab South Wood Shop folks) using double-sided cold mount tape.
 I laser cut the images, then spray them with two coats of UV-resistant clear acrylic spray.”

-Corey, “After exposing the curly opalescent grain of a piece of sapele, I use the CNC router to carve it into the shape of Pennsylvania.
-On the lathe, I turn a rough pieces of black walnut into beautiful French rolling pins.
+Corey, “After exposing the curly opalescent grain of a piece of Sapele, I use the CNC router to carve it into the shape of Pennsylvania.
+On the lathe, I turn a rough piece of black walnut into beautiful French rolling pins.
 In the wood shop, I transform a piece of purple heart into an end-grain cutting board that will last a lifetime.
 With the laser cutter, I feature Independence Hall, from my adopted home of Philadelphia, on maple and cherry bottle openers.
-In addition to my traditional products, I’ll be selling laser cut and hand turned ornaments for the holidays.”
+In addition to my traditional products, I’ll be selling laser cut and hand-turned ornaments for the holidays.”

-Steven, “As the holidays approach and the snow starts to fly, we hunker down and keep churning while joking that if we’re snowed in at least we’ll have delicious snacks to last forever.
+Steven, “As the holiday approaches and the snow starts to fly, we hunker down and keep churning while joking that if we’re snowed in at least we’ll have delicious snacks to last forever.
 Our online business tends to pick up before Christmas.”

-Kathleen,”Currently my main sales avenues are selling at art/craft events throughout the year, my Etsy store and small shops that carry my merchandise.
-I am new to Philadelphia this year so I am constantly trying to meet new artists, shop owners and event coordinators to expand my business.
+Kathleen, “Currently my main sales avenues are selling at art/craft events throughout the year, my Etsy store, and small shops that carry my merchandise.
+I am new to Philadelphia this year so I am constantly trying to meet new artists, shop owners, and event coordinators to expand my business.
 Another thing I like to do is to maintain a presence in different states where I have done business before, to spread out my customer base and keep things interesting.
-For example, the locations this year where I will physically be selling or where shops are carrying my merchandise include: Philadelphia PA, New Haven CT, Boston MA, San Juan Puerto Rico, Charleston RI.
+For example, the locations this year where I will physically be selling or where shops are carrying my merchandise include Philadelphia PA, New Haven CT, Boston MA, San Juan Puerto Rico, and Charleston RI.
 Custom orders are also a big part of holiday selling although sometimes there’s not much time for it.”

-Konrad,”The majority of our sales during Christmas season is online through our site and through Etsy.
-We also usually do couple holiday markets.
+Konrad, “The majority of our sales during the Christmas season is online through our site and through Etsy.
+We also usually do a couple of holiday markets.
 Right now we are actually slotted to do one at Squarespace HQ in Brooklyn at the end of this month.”

-Jessica, “I will be selling at the handmade BRIGADE on December 8th from 11am – 6pm at the 1241 Carpenter Building.
-I will also be selling online and I am always happy to have people come visit me in the studio…”
+Jessica, “I will be selling at the handmade BRIGADE on December 8th from 11 am – 6 pm at the 1241 Carpenter Building.
+I will also be selling online and I am always happy to have people come to visit me in the studio…”

 Karen, “The best place to see my art is on the Roadside Linen Arts feed on Instagram.
 I don’t do online sales of the shadow boxes because I have a difficult time making enough for weekend events.
 Between Thanksgiving and Christmas this year, I will have some pieces for sale on consignment at the Weaver’s Way Mercantile Store in Mt Airy and at an as-yet-unnamed pop-up shop on South Street.”